 Setting up a Montessori environment for your toddler at home may seem overwhelming at first.
-I find that the biggest misconception that many parents have is that in order to provide your child with proper environment that will support the child’s desire to be independent and meet their sensitive period for details and order means you have to spend lots of money on expensive Montessori furniture and materials.
+I find that the biggest misconception that many parents have is that in order to provide your child with a proper environment that will support the child’s desire to be independent and meet their sensitive period for details and order means you have to spend lots of money on expensive Montessori furniture and materials.
 However, I believe it is not the case.
-I am going to share how we managed to arrange our child’s environment in Montessori style with minimum expanses.
+I am going to share how we managed to arrange our child’s environment in Montessori style with minimum expenses.

 The Bedroom/Activity room.